tlarevo/grails-vaadin-sample-todo-application/Readme.md

 3. Install __Grails__ using __gvm__
 4. Clone this repo to your preferred location
 5. Navigate into project folder and run `grails` which will get you to __grails__ console
-6. In grials console give the command `run-app`
+6. In grails console give the command `run-app`
 7. Application will compile and run and give you url to view it on the browser